radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 10 13 1.611426e+02 -0.5611876 0.051454394 -0.055396728 2.5671772  bbmle
 ```

-Parameter estimates need to be reigned in toward averages.
-This can be accomplished using
+To reign estimates in toward population averages, we can use nlmer in
-the R package lme4.
+the mixed effects  R package lme4.

 ```
 library(lme4)